On this page, you will learn about…

 ENG 2306 World Literature…

-- every major in the College of Arts & Sciences, Social Work, and Nursing needs one course from the Literature in Context distribution list
+- every major in the College of Arts & Sciences, Social Work, and Nursing major needs one course from the Literature in Context distribution list

 - every BBA major needs one course from the Literature requirement.
 For students who have already taken another literature course, such as ENG 2310 American Literary Cultures, then ENG 2306 can count toward one of their Communication Options (section 2b)